 When can I start classes?

 Canisius offers start terms in Fall, Spring and Summer for many of our graduate programs.
-Some masters programs such as Anthrozoology, Physician Assistant, and WNYTR admit students in certain semesters.
+Some masters programs such as Anthrozoology, Physician Assistant Studies, and WNYTR admit students in certain semesters.
 Please refer to your specific program page to see the available start terms.

 Is there a deadline to apply?

 For some programs like Anthrozoology, Physician Assistant Studies, and WNYTR there is a set deadline.
-For all other programs, we have a priority deadline in place.
-For the Summer 2022 and Fall 2022 semester the priority deadline is May 1st.
+Other programs have rolling admission and no application deadlines.

 Is there an application fee?